 CBD distillate is made by distilling unrefined extract under high heat and vacuum pressure to capture the CBD and leave the other components behind, Stem said.
 Isolate goes one step further: It is refined using pentane, causing the CBD to crystallize.
 It is then filtered and dried, creating final products that are up to 99.9% pure CBD.

 “From a quality perspective, I personally prefer non-refined extracts,” Stem said.
 “This whole plant extract contains minor phytocannabinoids — like CBG, CBC, etc. — and a range of terpenes, many of which have established effects in their own right, and contribute to what is called the entourage effect.”

 The entourage effect is the synergistic relationship between cannabinoids and terpenes in whole-plant extracts, which allows them to work together to provide a superior result over an isolate.

 But, Stem added, if the hemp is of poor quality, or improperly stored, the only way to avoid rancidity is by purification through a refining process.

 “In addition, to ensure safety from legal repercussions in unfriendly states, you must stick with a product made from THC-free distillate or CBD isolate,” she said.

-Pesticide contamination and poor-quality sourcing can be an issue with any CBD product.
-Following the adoption of the 2018 Farm Bill, hemp is enjoying a renaissance of agricultural craft.
-Farmers are growing so-called craft hemp often on a small scale, with high-CBD strains to better reap the compound's therapeutic potential.
+Pesticide contamination and poor-quality sourcing can be an issue with any product.
+Following the adoption of the 2018 Farm Bill, hemp is enjoying a renaissance.
+Farmers are growing high-CBD strains of so-called craft hemp, often on a small scale, to better reap the compound's therapeutic potential.